 It all speaks of an owner who knows what he wants and isn’t afraid to ask for it.
 It’s a relationship that Sean clearly revels in, praising the customer’s vision and technical knowledge.

-Above all you get the impression the owner is enjoying the build process almost as much as he will enjoy cruising the finished boat.
-It’s not hard to see why.
-Stroll around the P70’s carcass and you can feel it coming to life.
-Everywhere you look there’s a craftsman or woman using their skills and experience to create their own little work of art.
+Everywhere you look at Spirit Yachts, there’s a craftsman or woman using their skills and experience to create their own little work of art.
 This isn’t a production line, it’s a group of artisans breathing life into somebody else’s vision.